numlims/dq/readme.md

 there is a mini sqlite database, music.db, in the example directory.

-put music.db in the your db.ini like this:
+put music.db in the your .dbc file like this:

 ```
 [music]